 A chromosome consists of a linear string of fixed length composed of one or more genes.

-Within each gene, a coding sequences of symbols (open reading frame - ORF) can be followed by noncoding region.
+Within each gene, a coding sequences of symbols, terminals and functions, (open reading frame - ORF) can be followed by noncoding region.

 ORFs are K-expressions that are translated into ETs using a breadth-first parsing: